kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 ## It's all about that A!
 The key reason we use the expectation and natural parameterizations has to do with how they are related to each other, which happens through the log partition function $A(\lambda)$.

-Indeed, when the exponential-family of distributions is represented with the miminal representation, which happens when the sufficient statistics $\phi_\alpha(x)$ are linearly independent, then there is a one-to-one mapping between the expectation parameters $\eta$ and the natural parameters $\lambda$.
+Indeed, when the exponential-family of distributions is represented with the minimal representation, which happens when the sufficient statistics $\phi_\alpha(x)$ are linearly independent, then there is a one-to-one mapping between the expectation parameters $\eta$ and the natural parameters $\lambda$.
 Note that a Gaussian distribution is fully specified by its first two moments.

 We get the mapping between the parameterizations by applying the Legendre transformation to the log partition function $A(\lambda)$ to get its dual $A^*(\eta)$: